-- The online form takes a few minutes to fill in.
+- The online form takes a few minutes to complete.
 Once you have completed the switching request, submit the form and we'll take care of the rest.

 Email us on: email@example.com